JOJO11111111/Phish_Detector_atChatAPP/README.md

 ## Overview

-**PhishSense** is a multimodal phishing detection model i made for a LLM + security challenge, it extends phishing detection capabilities to include two branches: image and html branches.
+**PhishSense** is a multimodal phishing detection model made for a LLM + security challenge at SVCSI (https://www.svcc-svcsi.org/cyberwarrior).
+It extends phishing detection capabilities to include two branches: image and html branches.
 In this project, I added one more branch: **voice message analysis**, and integrated this model as a demo about **real-time chat protection**, making it a comprehensive solution for detecting both traditional phishing websites and modern vishing (voice phishing) attacks.

 ### Key Innovations